maplibre/ngx-maplibre-gl/README.md

 ### Attribution

-This is a fork of [ngx-mapbox-gl](https://github.com/Wykks/ngx-mapbox-gl) and I would like to thank the maintainers there for thier amazing work to build this up.
-It's truely a great piece of sotware!
+This is a fork of [ngx-mapbox-gl](https://github.com/Wykks/ngx-mapbox-gl) and I would like to thank the maintainers there for their amazing work to build this up.
+It's truly a great piece of software!

 ### API Documentation